eclipse-emfcloud/coffee-editor/client/README.md

 ## Update client versions

-To update the versions of all client, run the following script.
+To update the versions of all client packages, run the following script:

+    yarn publish:prepare

 Lerna lets you interactively choose or enter the desired version.
 This script only updates the versions locally and creates a git tag.

-    yarn publish:prepare

 **NOTE**: Please update the version of `coffee-workflow-analyzer-editor` manually, as it is not included in the general client workspace build but triggered separately.